 Sporadic cases are infections that have not been traced to a source.
 This chart shows the number of cases due to sporadic infection by symptom onset date and the general trend over the period of the pandemic.
+The shaded bar indicates the date interval where data is likely incomplete.

-Sporadic Transmission: Weekly Case Counts and Trends
+Impact of Sporadic Transmission: Weekly Case Counts and Trends